www.LaserFX.com Home Page - CLICK HERE

 In November 1993 he introduced Laser Effects: The Light Show Quarterly to serve the information and advertising needs of the laser light show community.
 The newsletter started with about 200 subscribers and grew to over 875 subscribers world-wide in under three years.
 In 1997, the name was changed to Laser F/X Newsletter.
 When the internet became accessible to everyone, the Newsletter was moved on-line and expanded into the www.LaserFX.com web site in order to serve the international laser light show community with timely information.
 The site has expanded to offer not only general information to the public, but also a Backstage area with technical information and resources for for laserists, experimenters and hobbyists.

 L. Michael Roberts is the author of Laser F/X: The Light Show Handbook, a 400+ page technical manual on laser displays which was published in the spring of 1996.
 May 1995 saw Laser F/X sponsoring the worlds first open conference for laser light show professionals, "Laser F/X '95".
 The conference was held in Burlington, Ontario and attracted 60 people to the three days of seminars, a trade show and an awards banquet.
-The conference is now an annual institution each May attracting participants from around the globe.
+The conference was an annual institution each May for five years, attracting participants from around the globe.

-In the last few years, Michael has turned his attention to the design of systems and products for use in laser displays.
-He acts as a consultant and product designer to various manufacturers as well as providing marketing services for systems and products.
+In his last few years in the laser business, Michael has turned his attention to the design of systems and products for use in laser displays.
+He acted as a consultant and product designer to various manufacturers as well as providing marketing services for systems and products.

 Summary

-L. Michael Roberts is the pioneer of laser displays in Canada providing over 25 years of service to his clients.
+L. Michael Roberts is the pioneer of laser displays in Canada providing over 30 years of service to his clients.
 He originated laser clip-art and has won multiple awards for his laser animations.
-Michael is an editor and writer who has been published in The Laserist, Photonics Spectra, Laser Talk, Laser Effects, and other publications.
-He was an active member of ILDA serving on three committees but is presently on hiatus from ILDA activities.
+Michael is an editor and writer who has been published in The Laserist, Photonics Spectra, Laser Talk, Laser Effects, New Scientist and other publications.

 [ Introduction | Our Logo | L. Michael Roberts | Awards | Laser Clip-art ]